compute!

 Rapid Updates

 The last major component of the exercise involved creating a script for rapid updates to AWS WAF configurations in response to emerging threats.
-This allows infra/security teams to quickly block suspicious IPs, user-agent patterns, or malicious payloads without waiting for full infrastructure re-deployments.
+The purpose is to allow infra/security teams to quickly block suspicious IPs, user-agent patterns, or malicious payloads without waiting for full infrastructure re-deployments.

 I chose to build an CLI application using the Cobra framework in Go, which made it easy to create a structured command-line interface with support for subcommands and flags.
 The tool supports multiple types of rules, such as: